 The expected duality between \eqref{I1} and \eqref{I1dual} should have many consequences including a duality between the corresponding contiguity relations.
 In particular, for families of the form $I(\ba n)$ with $\ba=(a_1,\dots, a_8)$ fixed, the coefficients of zeta values in the two integrals should satisfy recurrence relations with respect to~$n$ which are dual to each other.
 Secondly, their asymptotics should be reciprocal.
 Thirdly, the group of symmetries of both integrals should be related to each other.
 The last two properties are discussed in Section~\ref{sym-param} below.

 The dual family \eqref{I1dual} admits a hypergeometric interpretation.
-Indeed, it was shown in \cite{Br16} that a subfamily of ${}_8\pi_8$ is equivalent to the very-well-poised hypergeometric family of \cite{BR01} (see also \cite{CFR08, Fi04, KR07} for further work and discussion) which gives linear forms in $1,\zeta(3), \zeta(5)$ but depends on fewer parameters.
+Indeed, it was shown in \cite{Br16} that a subfamily of ${}_8\pi_8$ is equivalent to a well-poised hypergeometric family of \cite{Zu03} (see also \cite{BR01, CFR08, Fi04, KR07} for related work and discussion) which gives linear forms in $1,\zeta(3), \zeta(5)$ but depends on fewer parameters.
 In fact, as we shall now explain, this type of result may be extended to the fully general family \eqref{I1dual}.
 To this end, consider the very-well-poised hypergeometric series

 where $b_0,b_1,\dots,b_k$ are non-negative integers satisfying $b_0\ge2b_i$ for $1\leq i\leq k$, and $k\ge4$.
 These series are known to represent $\mathbb Q$-linear forms in $1$ and zeta values $\zeta(i)$ where $2\le i\le k-2$ and $i\equiv k\bmod2$ by \cite[Sect.~3]{Zu03}.